patheleven/hexabat/README.md

 separately.

 Also, if you want to find out the total number of issues, there is no easy way of doing it.
-You can't find out the amount of open issues through the [repositories API](http://developer.github.com/v3/repos/#get) but, where are the closed ones?
+You can find out the amount of open issues through the [repositories API](http://developer.github.com/v3/repos/#get) but, where are the closed ones?